 Networking isn’t only about socializing.
 There are all sorts of people who network for all kinds of reasons.
-In this post, we will discuss what reasons people have to network and what the benefits of networking with other musicians are for the people who do network.
+In this post, we will discuss why people have to network and the benefits of networking with other musicians for those who do network.
 We will look at why you need to network as an artist.
 So here goes…

 Benefits of Networking With Other Musicians, Bands, Artists and Producers